-Load the package required to read JSON files. library("rjson") # Give the input file name to the function. result <- fromJSON(file = "input.json") # Convert JSON file to a data frame. json_data_frame <- as.data.frame(result) print(json_data_frame) When we execute the above code, it produces the following result id, name, salary, start_date, dept
+The JSON file is read by R using the function from JSON().
+It is stored as a list in R. # Load the package required to read JSON files. library("rison") # Give the input file name to the function. result <- fromJSON(file = "input.json") # Print the result.